tatsujb/installFAFscript/README.md

 - your steam games are public (they no longer are by default) so if your account is relatively new and you haven't done this yet follow this guide first :  https://youtu.be/ElH4aetA5Hc
 - 11.7GB of free space

-Do not run script as root! (with Debian it's the opposite, run as root)
+Do not run script as root!

 ### 1st